Magnesium: Are you getting enough?

 Micronutrients vs. macronutrients, and where to find them

 The diets of most Americans don’t give us the recommended amounts of magnesium — especially for teenagers and men 70 and older.
-People who take magnesium supplements along with with getting magnesium from food typically get enough magnesium to meet or exceed the recommended amount.
+People who take magnesium supplements along with getting magnesium from food typically get enough magnesium to meet or exceed the recommended amount.

 Magnesium deficiency is commonly the result of decreased dietary intake, poor absorption and/or increased losses from the body or interactions with medications or other dietary supplements.
 People who don’t get enough magnesium can experience many different symptoms, from loss of appetite, nausea, mild tremors and generalized weakness to reduced blood flow to the heart and death.